Welcome to the Big Baselang Review – a review with a twist!

 Each teacher I took lessons with (and I tried dozens!) had their own strengths and vibrant personalities.

-I ended up taking the bulk of my later lessons from my four favourite teachers, each focusing on different aspects of language learning from conversations that had me shedding tears of laughter to picking apart tricky grammar structures, translating song lyrics or learning about Venezuelan folklore such as ‘Florentino y el diablo’ and ‘La sayona.’
+In the end, I took the bulk of my later lessons from my four favourite teachers, each focusing on different aspects of language learning from conversations that had me shedding tears of laughter to picking apart tricky grammar structures, translating song lyrics or learning about Venezuelan folklore such as ‘Florentino y el diablo’ and ‘La sayona.’

 I loved how eager each teacher was to share information about the culture, and history of Venezuela, colloquial speech and all those things you can never learn about a country and its language from textbooks alone.